obada-foundation/obadafoundation.github.io/marketing/faq.md

   **6. Who legally owns the Intellectual Property of the OBADA standard?**
   No one.
 OBADA is an open standard, so anyone could write their own software that is compliant with it.

   Anyone could petition the OBADA Foundation to make a change to improve the standard.
+Or better, write the code and submit a pull request to Github.

   **7. Who legally owns the software to run the decentralized registry?**
   The Decentralized Autonomous Organization (DAO) owns the code it has commissioned.